raghavraj-27/spotify-assignment-DeltaX/README.md

 <h3>Tech Stacks Used</h3>

- - HTML, CSS : for frontend
+ - HTML, EJS, CSS : for frontend
  - NodeJS : for backend
  - MongoDB : for database
  - Heroku for hosting website